 - Your iOS device is currently off or not connected to a data network (Edge, 3 or 4G, or Wi-Fi).
 Wait a few minutes and try again.

 - Your iPad (Wi-Fi only), iPod Touch, or Mac is currently off or not connected to a Wi-Fi network.

-- Location Services is not enabled on your iPhone, iPad, or iPod Touch in Settings or on your Mac in Date & Time preferences.
-Learn more about Location Services on your Mac with OS X Lion or OS X Mountain Lion.
+- Location Services is not enabled on your iPhone, iPad, or iPod Touch (Settings > Privacy) or on your Mac (Date & Time) preferences.
+Learn more about Location Services on your Mac:

 - You are located in a country where Apple does not offer this feature.
 This feature may not be available in all countries due to technical limitations or local law.